polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

   - read documentation of a particular macro
   - run [`cargo expand`](https://github.com/dtolnay/cargo-expand) to review the macros-expanded code
   - read the macro definition.
-Readers are required to have a good grasp on [macro rules of expression pattern matching](https://danielkeep.github.io/tlborm/book/pim-README.html).
+It is helpful to have a good understanding of [macro rules of expression pattern matching](https://danielkeep.github.io/tlborm/book/pim-README.html).

 ## Substrate Runtime Macros

 When developing substrate runtime, there are a few macros that will be used frequently.
 The following is a relatively detailed explanation of these macros.
-Developers will understand after this article how they are used, what they do, how the expanded code is like within the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) project, and further implementation notes for developers.
+After this article, a developer will have a better understanding of how they are used, what they do and how the expanded code is within [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template).
 Developers who want to know about the implementation details are encouraged to follow the links in *Doc. and Example* to see how macro code is expanded.

 ### decl_storage!

 **When to Use**

-To define storage items in a runtime pallet.
-For each storage item, you can define:
+definitions for storage items in a runtime pallete can be defined as the following:

 - its data type (a regular value `StorageValue`, a map `StorageMap`, a double-map `StorageDoubleMap`),
 - its getter function,